Jason94/coalton-io/README.markdown

    (write-line "This won't run if str == ''"))
 ```

 Exceptions can be handled in several ways, including only handling exceptions of particular types.
-It's also possible to handle all exceptions:
+For example, `handle-all` recovers from all exceptions:

 ```lisp
   (do